 The laws, regulations, policies or current administrative practices of any government body, organization or regulatory agency in the jurisdictions in which we operate, may change or be applied or interpreted in a manner which may also have a material adverse effect on our operations.
 The actions, policies or regulations, or changes thereto, of any government body or regulatory agency or special interest group may also have a material adverse effect on our operations.

-Uranium exploration and pre-extraction programs and mining activities are also subject to stringent environmental protection laws and regulations at the international, federal, state and local levels.
+Uranium exploration, development, pre-extraction programs and mining activities are also subject to stringent environmental protection laws and regulations at the international, federal, provincial, state and local levels.
 These laws and regulations include permitting and reclamation requirements, and regulate emissions, water storage and discharges and disposal of hazardous wastes.
 Uranium mining activities are also subject to laws and regulations which seek to maintain health and safety standards by regulating the design and use of mining methods.
-Various permits from governmental and regulatory bodies are required for mining to commence or continue, and no assurance can be provided that required permits will be received in a timely manner.
+Various permits from governmental and regulatory bodies are required for mining to commence or continue, and no assurance can be provided that required permits will be received at all or in a timely manner.

-Furthermore, environmental protection laws and regulations may become more stringent in the future, and compliance with such changes may require capital outlays in excess of those anticipated or cause substantial delays, which would have a material adverse effect on our operations.
+Furthermore, the aforementioned laws and regulations may become more stringent in the future, and compliance with such changes may require capital outlays in excess of those anticipated or cause substantial delays, which would have a material adverse effect on our operations.
 Regulatory and environmental standards may also change over time to address global climate change, which could further increase these costs.

 Litigation & Legal Liabilities - Risk 1